sbabcoc/Selenium-Foundation/docs/SeleniumFoundationTestSupport.md

 # Page Load Synchronization

 **Selenium Foundation** provides both implicit and explicit page load synchronization.
 For basic plain-vanilla web applications, implicit synchronization is often all you need.
 For more complex applications with dynamic content (AJAX, single-page applications, etc.), **Selenium Foundation** defines an interface you can implement to provide scenario-specific detection of page load completion.
-For more details, see [Building Page Objects with Selenium Foundation](https://confluence.nordstrom.net/display/MTEC/Building+Page+Objects+with+Selenium+Foundation#BuildingPageObjectswithSeleniumFoundation-page-load-sync).
+For more details, see the **Page Transition Synchronization** section on [Building Page Objects with Selenium Foundation](BuildingPageObjectsWithSeleniumFoundation.md).

 # Driver Lifetime Management and Scenario-Specific Post-Processing